mautic/developer-documentation-new/docs/rest_api/forms.rst

      - Simplified associative array of the Form containing id, name, alias and Category
    * - ``lead``
      - array
-     - Associative array of the Contact containing the core values as well as custom fields
+     - Associative array of the Contact containing the core values as well as Custom Fields
    * - ``dateSubmitted``
      - string
      - Date time string holding the ``UTC`` date and time when the submission took place